- Describe components of an effective presentation

 - Provide the highlights of your evidence from your essay (if you are building from an essay) or simply focus on the key points of evidence from your research.
 Don’t try to cover everything!

 - You may be asked to address the opposition.
-How you do this will depend upon your goals and the type of argument you are making, but you should always do it.
+How you do this will depend upon your goals and the type of argument you are making.

 - Use images relevant to your points as evidence.
 Images are powerful and are important pieces of an effective presentation.
 Think about how you can use images to amplify your thinking!